xoscar/image-store/frontend/entities/Components.md

 # Components

-A components should contain the bare minimum to render an UI section, in this case, I believe components should be treated as `Pure Functions`, which provides a simple standard to follow and makes them more reusable across the application.
+A component should contain the bare minimum to render a UI section, in this case, I believe components should be treated as `Pure Functions`, which provides a simple standard to follow and makes them more reusable across the application.

 ## How to